 A poor gait patterning on walking or running can cause more stress to the nail, skin or nail bed.
 Appropriate strengthening, altered biomechanics, or a kinetic chain review may be necessary to improve gait patterning, which reduces an excessive load to the toe or toes causing ingrown toenails.

 Swelling through acute or chronic trauma can be a causing effect of an ingrowing toenail.
 Appropriate measures to prevent or reduce swelling either through injury, infection or a reduction in obesity through exercise and diet should be undertaken to reduce the percentage of getting an ingrowing toenail.

-If an injury has occurred which affects the load, changes foot biomechanics, produces swelling or puts an altered strain on the toe or toes it should be treated effectively and appropriately as soon as possible.
-This will reduce a possible ingrowing toenail.
+If an injury has occurred which affects the load, changes foot biomechanics produces swelling or puts an altered strain on the toe or toes it should be treated effectively and appropriately as soon as possible.
+This will reduce possible ingrowing toenail.